pantheon-systems/documentation/source/content/certification/study-guide-cms/chapter-3-site-creation.md

 <Alert title="Learning Objectives for This Section"  type="info" >

 * Define the three layers of Pantheon's Platform Architecture..
-* Describe how Pantheon's Edge Layer corresponds with the WebOps Credibility Layer, aiding the performance and uptime of a website.
+* Describe how Pantheon's Edge Layer corresponds with the WebOps platform layer, aiding the performance and uptime of a website.
-* Describe how the containerized infrastructure of Pantheon's Runtime Matrix benefits both the Credibility and Productivity Layers of WebOps, helping websites scale and helping teams achieve productivity through automation.
+* Describe how the containerized infrastructure helps websites scale and helping teams achieve productivity through automation.
 * List and Describe the additional services provided by the Pantheon platform that help applications store data and serve files, improve performance for logged-in users, and aid in full site search.

 </Alert>